djh1997/proj324/docs/index.md

 | camera            | 15    |
 | total             | 45.34 |

-This is considerably less than the existing market, so even with adding the fame and battery it will be cheaper.
+This is considerably less than the existing market, so even with adding the frame and battery it will be cheaper.

-Although the current  refresh rate is lower at the moment, With a change of panel and main compute chip the system will be able to run considerably quicker.
+Although the current  refresh rate is lower at the moment, with a change of panel and main compute chip the system will be able to run considerably quicker.

 ## Technology readiness level